storj-archived/storj.js/README.md

   * Download files in public buckets
   * Initial version of audio and video streaming
   * Create documentation for creating public buckets
-  * Refacto Stream.js to use Download.js logic
+  * Refactor Stream.js to use Download.js logic
   * Add concurrent downloads for streaming
   * Perform decryption in separate thread or in way that doesn't freeze interface
   * Add progress indication for files and streams